unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 making it useful in applications such as image processing, object detection, map region analysis, connected component labeling, and spatial clustering in large datasets or grid-based simulations.

+*Note*: This article is no means a TDD tutorial...
+This article doesn't delve step-by-step regarding the TDD paradigm of "faking till you make" with a broken test and then fix in its context.
+Its how I chose to approach the development before writing this article.

 # Features

-• Detects all connected components of * characters using Union-Find.
+• Detects all connected components of `*` characters using Disjoint Set Union-Find.

 • Computes the minimum bounding box for each component.